-Robert Mueller Indicated Evidence Of Conspiracy Between Donald Trump Campaign And Russia, In First Statement
+Robert Mueller Indicated Evidence Of Conspiracy Between Donald Trump Campaign And Russia In First Statement

-Though Donald Trump has stated on numerous occasions that special counsel Robert Mueller’s report shows that there was “no collusion” between the 2016 Trump campaign and Russia, and Attorney General William Barr has also claimed that Mueller found no collusion, as Fox News has reported.
+Donald Trump has stated on numerous occasions that special counsel Robert Mueller’s report shows that there was “no collusion” between the 2016 Trump campaign and Russia, and Attorney General William Barr has also claimed that Mueller found no collusion, as Fox News has reported.

 But in his first and only public statement since he was named special counsel two years ago, Mueller appeared to contradict those “no collusion” claims, indicating that he did, in fact, find evidence of a “broader conspiracy” between Trump and Russia.
 Mueller’s Wednesday morning statement may be viewed online via the CNN YouTube page.

-In the statement, Mueller also announced that he was resigning from his job as special counsel, closing down the special counsel’s office and that he would now “return to private life,” according to a Washington Post transcript.
+In the statement, Mueller also announced that he was resigning from his job as special counsel, closing down the special counsel’s office, and planning a “return to private life,” according to a Washington Post transcript.

-But among the most significant statements in his nine-minute remarks on Wednesday was a change from what Mueller said in his report — which is accessibly online via The New York Times — to use new language when it came to describing possible Trump-Russia conspiracy.
+But among the most significant statements in his nine-minute remarks on Wednesday was a change from what Mueller said in his report — which is accessible online via The New York Times — to new language when it came to describing possible Trump-Russia conspiracy.

-According to journalist Marcy Wheeler whose Empty Wheel site specializes in Trump-Russia investigation coverage, Mueller “departed from the language of the report” in which he said only that his investigation “did not establish” the Trump Campaign “conspired or coordinated” with Russia to tamper with the 2016 presidential election.
+According to journalist Marcy Wheeler, whose Empty Wheel site specializes in Trump-Russia investigation coverage, Mueller “departed from the language of the report” in which he said only that his investigation “did not establish” the Trump campaign “conspired or coordinated” with Russia to tamper with the 2016 presidential election.

 Instead, Wheeler noted, Mueller on Wednesday said that “there was insufficient evidence to charge a broader conspiracy.”